-I was born with a bicuspid aortic valve and my cardiologist told me for years that “someday” I’d have to have the valve replaced.
+I was born with a bicuspid aortic valve, and my cardiologist told me for years that “someday” I’d have to have the valve replaced.

-I feel fortunate that all went well and I’m still able to do just about everything I did before my surgery.
+I feel fortunate that all went well, and I’m still able to do just about everything I did before my surgery.

-I’ve shopped my medical records to lots of different insurance co’s which has enabled me to save thousands of dollars and learn a lot about insurance co’s and how they underwrite.
+I’ve shopped my medical records to lots of different insurance companies, which has enabled me to save thousands of dollars and learn a lot about insurance companies and how they underwrite.

 I also learned that underwriting exceptions can be made, but I have to ask for the exception.